smikhalevski/doubter/README.md

 // ⮕ Shape<{ foo: number, bar: boolean }>
 ```

-The intersection requires the input value to conform both shapes at the same time, it's no possible since there are no
+The intersection requires the input value to conform both shapes at the same time, it's not possible since there are no
 values that can satisfy the `string | number` type.
 So the type of property `foo` becomes `never` and no value would be
 able to satisfy the resulting intersection shape.